HIPAA Privacy Notice

 This Privacy Notice describes how medical information about you may be used and disclosed and how you may obtain access to this information.
 Please review this information carefully.

-The City of Scottsdale Group Health Plan (“Plan”) is a self-insured group health plan, which includes the Open Access Aetna Select (Buy Up-2), Aetna CPOSII (Choice Buy-Up 1) and Aetna CPOSII (Choice HSA) medical plans, the Delta dental plan and the Flexible Spending Account administration, as sponsored by the City of Scottsdale.
+The City of Scottsdale Group Health Plan (“Plan”) is a self-insured group health plan, which includes the Cigna OAP In-Network, Cigna OAP and Cigna OAP + HSA medical plans, the Cigna DPPO and Cigna DHMO dental plans and the Flexible Spending Account administration, as sponsored by the City of Scottsdale.
 The Plan is required by law to take reasonable steps to maintain the privacy of your personally identifiable health information (called Protected Health Information or PHI) and to inform you about:

 1. Privacy Official And Contact Office